 Perhaps you started using OmniFocus with great enthusiasm, but somewhere along the way, your excitement has waned.
-OmniFocus may have begun to feel like another obligation to fulfill, rather than a powerful ally that helps you do your best work.
-This session serves a guide as you get OmniFocus back on track and will help you avoid pitfalls in the future.
+OmniFocus may have started to feel like another obligation to fulfill, rather than a powerful ally that helps you do your best work.
+This session is a guide as you get OmniFocus back on track and will help you avoid pitfalls in the future.

 For those of you who have been using OmniFocus for a while, this session is designed to help you reignite your enthusiasm for OmniFocus as you unlock its potential.
-And if you’re new to OmniFocus, this session provides an excellent opportunity to learn how to spot common pitfalls before they compromise your productivity.
+And if you’re new to OmniFocus, this session provides a great opportunity to learn how to spot common pitfalls before they compromise your productivity.

 This session takes you on a guided review of your OmniFocus setup.
 You’ll identify problem areas and take steps to transform your OmniFocus setup so that you have a system that helps you navigate life and work with grace and ease.
 We’ll focus on the following areas: